Life doesn’t hand us very many guarantees… But one thing I can tell you with absolute certainty – we’re all getting older.

 Let’s be honest: These conversations are never easy.
 The last thing we want to talk about is declining health or the long-term care needs of our own or a loved one.

 But shying away, dodging or otherwise failing to address the logistics and finances involved with these scenarios only serves to delay the strain and stress.

 You need a CPA skilled in elder financial matters who will help you consider and account for the following:

 - Plan for financial security in old age.

-- Give peace of mind about future plan in case of catastrophic health event.
+- Give peace of mind about future plans in case of a catastrophic health event.